备注

 Activating the Kernel Compilation Environment

-If you have configured direnv, entering the repository directory for the first time will prompt you to execute direnv allow, which is equivalent to automatically entering the nix develop environment.
+If you have configured direnv, the first time you enter the repository directory, you will be prompted to execute direnv allow, which is equivalent to automatically entering the nix develop environment.

 Compiling the Kernel